National Volunteer Week 2021, April 18 to 24, 2021

 If you want to show your support, consider donating.
 These organizations are accepting in-kind and monetary donations:

-This list is not at all complete.
-If there’s an Edmonton-based organization you would like to support, please reach out to them.
-Or let us know and we can add then to our list.
+This list is not complete.
+If there’s an Edmonton-based organization you would like to support, please contact them or let us know, and we can add them to our list.

 LAND ACKNOWLEDGEMENT